Robot-Specific Blocks#

 Values#

-drive is done?#
+drive is done#

-True - The drivetrain is not moving.
+True - The robot is finished moving.

-False - The drivetrain is moving.
+False - The robot is still moving.

-Note: This block only detects movement from blocks that can expand to show the and don’t wait option.
+This block works together with drivetrain blocks that have the and don’t wait parameter.

 <drive is done?>